pulmark/bib-0039-fi/README.md

 # BIP-0039-fi
 Command line tool to create a finnish language wordlist for Bitcoin BIP39.
+The tools use Finnish dictionary created by Institute for the languages of Finland as source for wordlist creation.

 See [Bitcoin bip-0039.mediawiki](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for details.